-In connection with the Quarterly Report of SIGA Technologies, Inc. (the "Company") on Form 10-Q for the period ending March 31, 2007 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Thomas N. Konatich., Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. ss.1350, as adopted pursuant to ss.906 of the Sarbanes-Oxley Act of 2002, that, to the best of my knowledge:
+In connection with the Quarterly Report on Form 10-Q of SIGA Technologies, Inc. (the "Company") for the period ending March 31, 2008 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Thomas N. Konatich, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. §§.1350, as adopted pursuant to §§.906 of the Sarbanes-Oxley Act of 2002, that, to the best of my knowledge:

-- (3) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (4) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- (3) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (4) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-May 7, 2007
+May 9, 2008

 /s/ Thomas N. Konatich

-Thomas N. Konatich

-Chief Financial Officer
+Thomas N. Konatich Chief Financial Officer